 04 of 08

-We mentioned the heads, now let's talk about the guts.
-The digestive tract, to be exact.
+The black vein that runs along the back of the shrimp is its digestive tract.
 Other than the idea of it, there's nothing intrinsically wrong with eating shrimp poop.
 The shrimp itself is basically a large sea insect, and you're already eating it.
-Still, the shrimp gut can also contain sand and mud, which while you might not taste it, the gritty texture will be none too pleasant.
-The solution: Devein your shrimp.
+Still, the shrimp gut can also contain sand and mud, which while you might not taste it, the gritty texture is not pleasant.
+The simple solution is to devein your shrimp.

 05 of 08

-This is a tricky question, but most people find it messy and a hassle to peel each shrimp before eating it—... especially if they're being served as hors d'oeuvres at a cocktail party.
-Or in a pasta dish, where you have to pick the shrimp up and get sauce all over your fingers.
-No!
+This is a tricky question, but most people find it messy and a hassle to peel each shrimp before eating it—especially if they are being served as hors d'oeuvres at a cocktail party or in a pasta dish where you have to pick the shrimp out and get sauce all over your fingers.

 06 of 08

-The shells protect the shrimp from the intense, dry heat of the grill, so you're less likely to overcook them, and they'll still be juicy when you bite into them.
-Leaving the shells on also... helps them keep their shape, instead of curling up as they're prone to do.
-As for the mess of peeling, if you're grilling, you're probably eating outside anyway.
+The shells protect the shrimp from the intense, dry heat of the grill, so you're less likely to overcook them, and they will still be juicy when you bite into them.
+Leaving the shells on also helps them keep their shape, instead of curling up as they are prone to do.
+As for the mess of peeling, if you are grilling, you are probably eating outside more informally anyway.

 07 of 08

-So you peeled the shrimp before cooking them.
-Good!
-But for heaven's sake, don't just throw the shells in the trash!
-The shells of crustaceans (that means shrimp as well as lobster, crayfish, and crab) are loaded with flavor.
-So much so that an entire cooking technique, for making a bisque, was invented for the purpose of extracting it.
+The shells of crustaceans (shrimp, lobster, crayfish, and crab) are loaded with flavor.
+So much so that an entire cooking technique for making a bisque was invented for the purpose of extracting the flavor in the shells.
 It involves roasting and then simmering the shells along with some aromatic vegetables, then using the liquid as the base for the soup.

-Whether you choose... to make bisque (you should!) is up to you, but you can also use the shells for making a flavorful shrimp stock or consommé.
-Store the shrimp shells in a Ziploc bag in the freezer until you're ready to use them.
+Whether you choose to make bisque (you should!) or not, store shrimp shells in a Ziploc bag in the freezer until you are ready to use them.

 08 of 08

 Grilling is a terrific way to cook shrimp.
-But shrimp cook quickly— two minutes per side is generally about right — so you don't want to waste time flipping them one by one.
-By the time you get to the last ones, they've cooked for three minutes rather than two.
+But shrimp cook quickly—generally, two minutes per side is about right.
+You do not want to waste time flipping them one by one.
+By the time you get to the last ones, they have cooked for three minutes rather than two.

-Skewering the shrimp makes it easier to turn them, and not only helps prevent one of the little fellows from slipping through the grate, it also helps them keep their shape.
-But take note: a single skewer is not enough.
-Try... flipping a row of shrimp on a single skewer and they'll just spin around on the skewer like reels on a slot machine.
+Although, a single skewer is not enough.
+You need a double skewer.
+If you try flipping a row of shrimp on a single skewer, they'll just spin around on the skewer like the reels on a slot machine.
 A double skewer will prevent that and makes flipping shrimp a snap.